siranjeevi10/Stability-Analysis-Using-Root-Locus/README.md

 ## Procedure:
 	Open MATLAB software
-	Open a new script file.
+	Open a new script file..
 	Type the program.
 	Save and Execute the program.
 	Click on the crossing point of the root locus to find the value of K and poles at the crossing point.